georgs-tumans/expenses-tracker-api/README.md

   "ConnectionStrings": {
     "local": ""       //Connection string for a local PostgreSQL server },
-  "AuthTokenKey": "" //Any generated token string that is used for generating auth tokens }
+  "AuthTokenKey": "", //Any generated token string that is used for generating auth tokens "EmailConfirmSuccessUrl": "", //Url for redirection after a successful account activation "EmailConfirmFailUrl": "", //Url for redirection after a failed account activation "TokenExpirationHours": , //Sets the expiration time of the account activation token (in hours) "SendingEmail": {
+    "SmtpServer": "",
+    "SmtpPort": ,
+    "SenderAddress": "",  //The full email address of the user used for sending email "SenderLoginPassword": "" //Password of the sender account }
+}
 ```
  ### Working with the Entity Framework